ojano1/wishmap/Dev/WishMap Scheduling Logic (v1.0).md

 4. Update Tree → display tags next to links.
 5. Build Time Tree → verify all nodes appear correctly.
 6. Add drag board → confirm tag writing works.

+New requirwment:

+On wish page, make kanban like 4 column of dinamic quarter, yyyy-Q1 - yyyy-Q4.
+Theyear display depan on today's date.
+Make it possible that the goals listed can be dragged into one of the columns.
+Based on colimn selection, update the goal's tag according to its Quarter column.

+On goal page, make 12  dinamic rows of month names.
+If children tasks has no due date,  Make the project **listed** draggable to that row and apply the month tag yyyy-01 - yyyy-12.
+Title the rows same as the tags.
+Adjjuat the year according to created  date.
+So the month before the ctrated date will be labeled the next year.
+If the childern task already have due date, auto assign the project following the earliest due among the children.
+Ig nore children with no due.
+When children has due date, dim the rows and disable dragging .
+When due date change, remove old project tag and apply new month tag.
+When a project assigned a month tag, assign a year tag to the parwnt: goal.
+If the goal has children projects, apply the earliest year.

+On project page,